 For our VLE I have been required to do two things.
 Create and publish a VLE accessibility statement, which meant auditing the VLE against the WCAG 2.1 success criterion, and work to resolve as many issues as we can.

 PSBAR isn’t really new.
 There’s always been a legal obligation to be accessible, however, reasonable adjustments have always given us a way out.
-“I’ll worry about it when it happens” rather than the principle of accessible by design which the regulations are trying to push us toward.
+“I’ll worry about it when it happens” rather than the principle of accessibility by design which the regulations are trying to push us toward.

 So that’s all sorted then?

-Well, to a degree, if compliance = you’ve done the bear minimum required to avoid punishment.
+Well, to a degree, if compliance = you’ve done the bare minimum required to avoid punishment.
 My colleagues and I still have a lot of work to do to try and increase the accessibility of our platforms.

 The trouble with VLEs (and websites too) is you either lock down your platform so the opportunities to contravene are limited/non-existent or you monitor and *someone* resolves any issues that are found.